Updated: 10-12-2025 at 5:30 PM

 Benami transactions are defined under Section 2(a) of the Benami Transaction Act, 1988.
 In these types of transactions, a property is purchased in the name of a person who is not the person paying for the property.
 Let us understand this with the help of an illustration.

 Illustration: A finds a property situated in Delhi and wishes to purchase it.
 A pays Rs.
-5 lakhs for that property, however, he purchases it in the name of his wife, B. This is a benami transaction since A paid for the property, but the property was in the name of B.
+5 lakhs for that property; however, he purchases it in the name of his wife, B. This is a benami transaction since A paid for the property, but the property was in the name of B.

 The various time limits for replying to Notices issued to a ‘benamdar’ or someone who has allegedly been involved in a benami transaction are given under Section 24.
-The Finance Minister of India, Nirmala Sitharaman in her budget presentation proposed changes to Section 24 of this Act.
+The Finance Minister of India, Nirmala Sitharaman, in her budget presentation, proposed changes to Section 24 of this Act.

-Section 24 (1) of the Benami Act says that, If an initiating officer has enough reasons to believe that a person is a benamidar in respect of a property, he may, after recording reasons in writing, issue a notice to the person to show within the time limit to prove why such property should not be treated as a benami property.
+Section 24 (1) of the Benami Act says that, if an initiating officer has enough reasons to believe that a person is a benamidar in respect of a property, he may, after recording reasons in writing, issue a notice to the person to show within the time limit to prove why such property should not be treated as a benami property.

-An initiating officer may provide less time to furnish a notice and may provide an extension in case of a delay, however, such an extension shall never cross 3 months.
-Previously, no such limit existed which caused a long pendency of benami cases.
+An initiating officer may provide less time to furnish a notice and may provide an extension in case of a delay; however, such an extension shall never cross 3 months.
+Previously, no such limit existed, which caused a long pendency of benami cases.

 As per Section 24(3) of the Benami Act, initiating officers may provisionally attach the property with the previous approval of the approving authority in a manner as prescribed.
-This may be done if the officer thinks that the property held benami may be alienated during the period specified in the notice, The property may be provisionally attached, within a period not exceeding ninety days from the last day of the month where the notice was issued.
+This may be done if the officer thinks that the property held benami may be alienated during the period specified in the notice.
+The property may be provisionally attached, within a period not exceeding ninety days from the last day of the month where the notice was issued.

 Section 24(5) of the Benami Act provides that, if the initiating officer passes an order continuing the provisional attachment, he shall draw up a statement of the case and refer it to the adjudicating authority within fifteen days from the date of attachment.
 To facilitate working, the Budget 2024 seeks to extend it to 1 month.